May 26, 2026

 • Soft-pull prequalification available so you can shop without dinging your credit

 While guaranteed approval loans can be sketchy, there are still plenty of legitimate alternatives you can explore.
-Here are a few of our favorites:
+Here are a few to consider:

-👉 Cash advances or earned wage access apps: A service that lets you access a portion of your earned (but unpaid) wages before your official payday.
+• Cash advances or EWA apps: A service that lets you access a portion of your earned wages before your official payday.
 While this technically isn’t a loan, it’s still a valid option for getting access to cash that you’ve earned.

-👉 Secured personal loans: A loan where you provide an asset (known as collateral) to the lender as security for the loan.
+• Secured personal loans: A loan where you provide an asset to the lender as security for the loan.

-👉 Buy now, pay later services: A type of installment loan that lets you make a purchase now and pay for it in a series of small payments over time.
+• Buy now, pay later (BNPL) services: A type of installment loan that lets you make a purchase now and pay for it in a series of small payments over time.
 These loans are often interest-free if you repay within a certain period.

-👉 Peer-to-peer lending platforms: A type of lending where you borrow money from other people, instead of a traditional bank.
+• Peer-to-peer (P2P) lending platforms: A type of lending where you borrow money from other people, instead of a traditional bank.

 Get Access to Your Paycheck

 Still struggling to get a loan?
-We’ve got a few more tips that can help improve your chances of approval:
+Here are tips that can help improve your chances of approval:

-👉 Explore a personal loan marketplace: Personal loan marketplaces can help you compare multiple lenders without hurting your credit.
-For example, MoneyLion can help you compare rates, terms and fees so you can choose the best offer for you.
+• Explore a personal loan marketplace: Personal loan marketplaces can help you compare multiple lenders without hurting your credit.

 Still struggling to get access to cash?
-Here are a few more options you can explore:
+Consider these options:

-👉 Explore emergency assistance programs (government or nonprofit): This includes options like food banks, rental assistance or other programs.
+• Explore emergency assistance programs: This includes options like food banks, rental assistance or other programs.
 These safety nets are there for people in need and can help you get some much-needed breathing room while you get back on track.

-• Annual percentage rate (APR): The total yearly cost of borrowing, including interest and certain fees shown as a percentage of the loan amount.
+• APR: The total yearly cost of borrowing, including interest and certain fees shown as a percentage of the loan amount.

 • Secured personal loan: A personal loan backed by collateral like a car or savings account, which can lower a lender’s risk.